 [Being pet friendly…] has cost us too much in guest satisfaction and in room rebates to other guests disturbed by barking dogs.
-It is unfortunate because there are a lot of responsible pet owners, but the irresponsible ones have become too much for us to bear.
-We have pet owners sign our policy and provide contact information, but if we need to inform them of their pet’s behavior, they get upset with us when they have to leave dinner or their entertainment venue to quiet down their pet.
-This happens more often than we would like, obviously, and it’s pushed us to the brink.
+This happens more often than we would like, and it’s pushed us to the brink.

-I’m the first to rail against “unreasonable” pet fees, but I have to admit, I hadn’t considered the hotel’s expense to reimburse guests disturbed by barking dogs.
-And, while I’ve never been told that Ty and Buster have caused a commotion in a hotel, the cost of the dogs that do is undoubtedly being spread across all pet travelers – if the hotel decide to remain pet friendly at all.
+I’m the first to rail against unreasonable pet fees, but I hadn’t considered the expenses hotels face in reimbursements to disgruntled guests.
+Those costs are undoubtedly being spread across all pet travelers in the form of higher pet fees – if the hotel decide to remain pet friendly at all!

-So, what can we, as responsible pet travelers, do to be sure that we’re not one of the bad apples spoiling the fun for everyone else?
-Here are some tips to be sure that your next hotel stay is pleasant for everyone.
+So, what can we, as responsible pet travelers, do to be sure that we’re not spoiling the fun for everyone else?
+The tips below will ensure that your next hotel stay is pleasant for everyone.

-Before you begin traveling together, you’ll need a good understanding of your dog and his limitations.
-It’s our job to keep our dogs out of situations they’re not going to handle well – so if your dog barks a lot at home, a hotel is probably not the right accommodation choice for you.
-Consider staying in a rental property, bed and breakfast, cabin, or with family or friends – somewhere quieter, or with people that he knows who can keep him company.
+Before you begin traveling together, you’ll need a good understanding of your dog’s tendencies and limitations.
+It’s your job to keep your dog out of situations he’s not ready to handle.
+So if your dog barks a lot at home, a hotel is probably not the right accommodation choice for you.

-If you do need to leave your pet alone in a hotel room, here are some steps you can take take to avoid problems:
+If you do need to leave your pet alone in a hotel room for a short period of time, these steps will help you and your dog avoid problems:

-Staying in hotels with our pets is a privilege, and I hope by remembering that we can avoid any more hotels from revoking their pet friendly policy.
+Staying in pet-friendly hotels is a privilege, and it’s our responsibility to avoid causing issues for the hotel or other guests.
 Do you have additional tips for keeping dogs quiet in hotel rooms?
 Leave a note in the comments below!